 9. Google Earth

-For Google Earth’s video, it recounted the journey of Saroo Brierly as he talked about his experience of being separated from his family and the journey he took to find them again.
+For Google Earth’s video, it recounted the journey of Saroo Brierly.
+He talked about his experience of being separated from his family and the journey he took to find them again.
 What made his story relevant to Google Earth is how he used Google Earth to note familiar places that are around his original home.

 By incorporating their product into this emotional story of loss and restoration, Google Earth was able to position itself as something that can be life-changing and transformative without trying to do a hard sell.